Le-bo/alx-system_engineering-devops/0x00-shell_basics/README.md

 11. A script that changes the current working directoty to the previouse directory
 12. A script that list all contents including hidden files of the working directory, parent of working dir and of /boot.
 13. A script that prints the type of a file.
+14. A script that creates a symbolic link.